AI-for-Dermatology-Team-Ceramide/Dermatology-AI/README.md

 # Project Highlights

      Marylyn created the first submission with the Resnet34 model that worked.
+Isabel also worked on the Resnet101 model which also worked.
+Gowri worked on the Resnet18 model

 Clearly summarizes the key aspects of the project, techniques used, and major findings.

 # Setup & Execution

-Provides clear, functional instructions for setting up and running the project, ensuring reproducibility.
+    First, our team created the

 # Project Overview
     The project is to create an image classification model that can help classify skin conditions for patients who are underrepresented